ooni/probe-cli/CONTRIBUTING.md

 Please, before opening a new issue, check whether the issue or feature request you want us to consider has not already been reported by someone else.

+For new issues, please use: https://github.com/ooni/probe.

+Please, also check https://github.com/ooni/probe-engine for legacy issues.
+This is the repository where the measurement engine previously was located.

 ## PR requirements